 #1.)
 You love working with kids (but still want time to yourself).

 Okay, this one’s pretty obvious but if you love working with kids then you’ll probably love teaching!
 So, why should you teach online instead of in the classroom?

 Teaching English abroad is a great way to make money while you travel.
 There’s just one problem – if need to be in a classroom every day, you’ll have limited time to explore.

 Online teaching allows you to work from anywhere while giving you the freedom to set your own schedule; which brings me to my next point…

 #2.)
 You want to travel.

-If you’ve fallen in love with visions of the digital nomad life, then teaching English online is a great choice (although there are many other easy digital nomad jobs as well).
+If you want to become a digital nomad, teaching English online is a great way to do it (although there are many other easy digital nomad jobs as well).

 Just because you’re tutoring Mexican students doesn’t mean you have to go to Mexico, right?
 You can work from absolutely anywhere!
 (Although Mexico wouldn’t be a bad choice).
 Your only requirement will be a decent internet connection, and if you travel with one of these mobile hotspots for digital nomads, the world is your

 Teaching online instead of in-person will give you way more time to explore as you travel the world.
 It’s also a couple-friendly travel job you can do with your partner.